apaluca/vscode-server-on-demand/README.md

 - Start Minikube (if not already running)
 - Enable the NGINX Ingress controller
 - Generate TLS certificates
-- Add the required host entries to your `/etc/hosts` file
+- Add the required host entry to your `/etc/hosts` file
 - Build and load the Docker images
 - Deploy the FastAPI application
 - Configure access to the system